Abraham-newbie/Covid_Impact_Smoking_Alcohol/README.md

 **Master's Thesis Submission - Abraham Raju (3296612)**

 This repository contains the code to generate all plots and regressions.
-To run the coding scripts, first move the confidential data files of the LISS data files into the raw data folder as given below.
+To run the coding scripts, access to LISS is required (https://www.lissdata.nl).
+Once you have access, please move the confidential data files of the LISS data files into the raw data folder as given below.

 1. Liss Health Surveys (2018 to 2021)  in `raw-data/health-surveys`
-2. Covid-19 Impact Lab Data from https://covid-19-impact-lab.readthedocs.io/en/latest/datasets.html  in `raw-data/covid_impact`
+2. Covid-19 Impact Lab Data (all waves) from https://covid-19-impact-lab.readthedocs.io/en/latest/datasets.html  in `raw-data/covid_impact`
-3. Cleaned background data from https://liss-data-management-documentation.readthedocs.io/en/latest/# in `raw-data/liss_cleaned_data`
+3. Cleaned background data in .dta format from https://liss-data-management-documentation.readthedocs.io/en/latest/# in `raw-data/liss_cleaned_data`
-4. Cleaned Time use and Consumption data from https://liss-data-management-documentation.readthedocs.io/en/latest/# in `raw-data/liss_cleaned_data`
+4. Cleaned Time use and Consumption data in .dta format from https://liss-data-management-documentation.readthedocs.io/en/latest/# in `raw-data/liss_cleaned_data`